 Dustin Miller and Jared Elledge have been playing music together for over seven years, performing at small gigs around their hometown in Eastern Tennessee.
 After a move to Nashville, they began performing under the name Double Barrel, and have been touring constantly to build a name for themselves.
 Jared had a few words of encouragement for people that are fighting to overcome addiction.
 “Go be addicted to something positive,” he offers.
 “If you want to make nutcrackers for a living,” he continues with a chuckle, “go make nutcrackers and be the best at it.
 If you want to be a musician, go be a musician and be the best musician you can be.
 Make that your drug.”

 There were several other performers at Peck Fest that spoke with us that weekend, all with their own unique viewpoints and messages about addiction and recovery.
-A compilation video with highlights of the festival and clips from our performer interviews is available to view on the Best Drug Rehabilitation YouTube channel.

 Taking a Stand Against Addiction

 As we strive to provide our patients with the most effective options in treatment programs that we possibly can, Best Drug Rehabilitation is committed to being an effective force in the fight against substance abuse.
 In fulfilling our primary role as an addiction recovery referral service, seek programs that may be adaptable to any person that is seeking help in overcoming their compulsive behaviors.
 We understand that every person is unique and that his or her individual journey through the recovery process will likewise be unique.
 Through speaking with others about their experiences and viewpoints on addiction, we are able to ensure that each patient that contacts us for assistance can count on receiving personalized care and will be able to play a role in designing a recovery strategy that will best suit their needs.
 Addicts need to find the tools to lead a substance-free lifestyle.
 They must discover the strength and ability to create a more promising and optimistic future.